Marie-Joseph/Bladjad/INSTALL.md

 ## Installing on FreeBSD

 ### Requirements
 First you'll need to get ahold of the binary for Bladjad.
-The .txz file made availble on itch.io or the GitHub release pages should have everything you'll need.
+The .tar.xz file made availble on itch.io or the GitHub release pages should have everything you'll need.
 If you're compiling from source, check [COMPILE.md](COMPILE.md).